Carl Zeiss: Later years and death

 In final analysis of the contributions of Carl Zeiss one must conclude that, although he introduced several improvements in the mechanics of the microscope, he did not personally introduce groundbreaking innovations.
 His critical contributions were his insistence on the greatest precision in his own work and in the products of his employees and that he maintained from the beginning close contacts with the scientists who gave him valuable insights for the design of his microscopes.

-The greatest contribution of Zeiss was in his steadfast pursuit of his idea to produce microscope objectives based on theory, even when his own efforts and those of Barfuss had failed.
-Even though the final task was accomplished by Abbe and not himself, one must still credit Zeiss with awakening Abbe's interest in optics and providing every conceivable personal, material and financial support for the enormous task.
-The production of an objective based on theoretical design was only possible with skilled artisans trained to work with the highest possible precision, upon which Zeiss had always placed the greatest emphasis.
+The contribution of Zeiss was in his pursuit of his idea to produce objectives based on theory, even when his own efforts and those of Barfuss had failed.
+Even though the final task was accomplished by Abbe and not himself, one credist Zeiss with awakening Abbe's interest in optics and providing every support for the enormous task.
+The production of an objective based on theoretical design was possible with skilled artisans trained to work with the highest possible precision, upon which Zeiss had always placed the greatest emphasis.

 One final accomplishment was guiding the internal reorganization and transformations of a workshop into a major enterprise.
 Only this transformation made it possible to produce microscopes in large numbers with highest precision.
 The driving force behind the expansion was Ernst Abbe, but Zeiss had the final say and supported the efforts to the fullest.
 Competing workshops which did not embrace the calculation of optical systems and the transition to major enterprises were doomed to fail.

 Ernst Abbe honored the contributions of Carl Zeiss in several major speeches and created a memorial with the foundation of the Carl Zeiss Foundation, Carl-Zeiss-Stiftung, which still endures today.